Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_time_travel.md

 <!-- ------------------------ -->

 ## Get Started With the Essentials
-Duration: 10
+Duration: 7

 First things first, let’s get your Snowflake account and user permissions primed to use Time Travel features.

-1. Create a Snowflake Account
+### Create a Snowflake Account

 Snowflake lets you try out their services for free with a [trial account](https://signup.snowflake.com/).
 A **Standard**  account allows for one day of Time Travel data retention, and an **Enterprise** account allows for 90 days of data retention.
 An **Enterprise** account is necessary to practice some commands in this tutorial.

-2. Access Snowflake’s Web Console
+### Access Snowflake’s Web Console

 `https://<account-name>.snowflakecomputing.com/console/login`

 Log in to the web interface on your browser.
 The URL contains your [account name](https://docs.snowflake.com/en/user-guide/connecting.html#your-snowflake-account-name) and potentially the region.

-3. Increase Your Account Permission
+### Increase Your Account Permission

-Snowflake’s web interface has a lot to offer, but for now, switch the account role from the default **SYSADMIN** to **ACCOUNTADMIN**.
+Snowflake’s web interface has a lot to offer, but for now, switch the account role from the default `SYSADMIN` to `ACCOUNTADMIN`.
 You’ll need this increase in permissions later.

 ![account-role-change-image](assets/Snowflake_SwitchRole.png)